TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

   <br></br>

-3. Name them `RangeStart` and `RangeEnd` respectively, set their `Kind` property to "M" and set their expression to the following (the actual date/time value you specify doesn't matter, as it will be set by Power BI Service when starting the data refresh):
+3. __Configure the `RangeStart` and `RangeEnd` Parameters:__ Name them `RangeStart` and `RangeEnd` respectively, set their `Kind` property to "M" and set their expression to the following (the actual date/time value you specify doesn't matter, as it will be set by Power BI Service when starting the data refresh):

   ```M
   #datetime(2021, 6, 9, 0, 0, 0)